 I guess I needed a sense of purification after the shame I felt for voting in the Liberal Democrats.
 It was too soon for me to join the Labour party given that they were in the midst of a Leader election battle that would decide what direction the party would take.
 The university bubble I lived in also contributed towards my decision to be in the Greens.
 I lived in a world where I wasn’t directly affected by a lot of the decisions that were to be implemented quite quickly after the Tories got into power.
 I also had less of an understanding than I do now regarding the way the media affects political life.
 Whilst it’s important not to lose this sense of fighting for a better world and the belief that things can change, I realised it was important to also be pragmatic and try and do something to create small but effective change rather than nothing and no change.

 Whilst at University I was also concerned that student protests were quite single issue and many within it failed to make connections to other issues.
 The anti-tuition fee demonstrations were valuable, admirable and powerful but I was struck by how college students joining these marches protesting against the removal of Educational Maintenance Allowance were in my experience shut out and quickly left what often turned out to be protests demanding unrealistic things and also how the very people that were leading the student demonstrations and defending violence that broke out also were sometimes the very people that were first to attack those taking part in the London riots.
 The key difference must have been class.
 It was okay for middle class students to smash a few things but working class people that had nothing to lose, smashing up and burning private property, were deemed wrong and irresponsible – how stupid were they smashing up their own communities people argued.
-I was one of the few at the time trying to argue for some context (here, here and here).
+I was one of the few at the time trying to argue for some context (here for instance).

 It was this bubble that began to burst whilst I was writing my BA Sociology University dissertation when I started to understand more about the merits of working and campaigning inside and outside party politics and how context is everything.
 However, it was my eventual involvement as a Director (from 2010 onwards) and employment (2012 onwards) with SilenceBreaker Media that really changed my view of things.
 Our work in disadvantaged areas such as Edlington, Doncaster and Thurnscoe in South Yorkshire that were left to ruin by the Tory Thatcher government made me realise how the difference between Labour and the Tories works out as a huge one for ordinary people.
 One party formed out of ordinary people and has to answer to ordinary people given that they are funded primarily by trade unions – made up by ordinary people – unlike the Tories that have 50% of their funding from the City of London.
 I did become slightly disillusioned even whilst doing my Masters in Politics with how aloof some of the theoretical arguments were and how exclusive such knowledge and theory was.
 I did contemplate quitting but I am glad I stuck it out as one of my aims for the future is to try and make key theoretical arguments more accessible for more people rather than just for academics sitting at conferences that cost a few hundred pounds to attend and creating their own exclusive language.

 Through working in the community I started to meet more and more people that were directly impacted by the Tory government’s policies, people that were left behind and also people that were falling for mainstream narratives such as there being no money left.
 I also started to see the impact upon the sector itself and how funding started to become more voucher, market based and the threat leaving Europe has for the social and community sector – this was something I covered in my Masters Dissertation.
 It’s things such as the repeal of the bedroom tax, attacking the control of private landlords, tackling energy companies and threatening to break up Rupert Murdoch’s media that increasing attracted me to the Labour Party.
 They sound different to the New Labour era and Ed Miliband talks about taking on vested interests and power.
-In hindsight, whilst New Labour have a shocking record on tackling private interests and civil liberties, they did have a good social and economic record in terms of focusing on helping disadvantaged communities, groups and areas.
-They have a good heart and a social conscience, something that is totally lacking from the Tories.
+In hindsight, whilst New Labour have a shocking record on tackling private interests and protecting and enhancing civil liberties, they did have a good social and economic record in terms of focusing on helping disadvantaged communities, groups and areas.
+They have a social conscience, something that is totally lacking from the Tories.
 It was all this that then saw me join the Labour Party in 2012.
 Yes, I was asked when I was going to join the Monster Raving Loony Party given the number of parties I’ve been a member of in a relatively short period of time – according to The Sun I’m already in it!
 You must be doing something right when you’re annoying Rupert Murdoch and he warns that Labour threaten his existence.

-The Green Party and other more outspoken left wing parties are telling people, much in the same fashion as the Liberal Democrats did in 2010, that you shouldn’t be afraid to vote for your beliefs and that a vote for Labour is pretty much the same as a vote for the Tory party.
+The Green Party and others are telling people, much in the same fashion as the Liberal Democrats did in 2010, that you shouldn’t be afraid to vote for your beliefs and that a vote for Labour is pretty much the same as a vote for the Tory party.
 There is even more to lose in this election compared to 2010.
-The Tories are wanting to finish the destruction they have started, we can’t given them legitimacy for this.
+The Tories are wanting to finish the destruction they have started, we can’t give them legitimacy for this.
 If the Greens genuinely believe there is no difference then I think they need to study the electoral platforms of the two parties a bit more – Labour would repeal the bedroom tax, repeal NHS privatisation, they would cut by only £1bn over 5 years whereas the Tories would cut by £30bn alongside the Tories finding over £10bn welfare cuts whilst protecting pensions that make up nearly half of benefit spending, “more than the £48.2bn the UK spends on servicing its debt”, the Liberal Democrats would cut by £12bn and the SNP would cut even more than Labour, despite anti-austerity rhetoric, at £6bn.
 Thus, in terms of the mainstream parties Labour are the anti-austerity vote.
 Unlike the Tories, the surplus they want to achieve also is not an overall surplus meaning that they want to invest and borrow whereas the Tories have ring-fenced this too so it’s part of the surplus target.
 The difference between the SNP and Labour is largely rhetorical, and the fact Labour are trying to win seats in England against a right wing media that has helped the Conservatives capture the simple narrative that “it’s Labour’s fault that we’re in this mess” has to be taken into account.
 The SNP have the backing of Murdoch’s ScottishSun sister paper who has calculatedly backed the SNP to try and make sure the Labour party aren’t elected.

 And no, for the record, it wasn’t Labour’s fault that the international financial system crashed in 2008.
 It was a subprime mortgage crisis that originated in the US because of the selling of too many mortgages to people that couldn’t afford or guarantee them but through financial products such as collateralized debt obligations, credit default swaps, syndicate collateralized debt obligations and special purpose vehicles, risk that the banks thought they had put off their balance sheet came back to bite them – financial institutions across the world had no idea what their debt actually contained given the process of securitization that was supposed to spread risk around the international financial system but rather created the slow down of money circulation because of this lack of knowledge of where the toxic debt had ended up.
 But how complicated does that sound?
 How easy is that to explain to people on the doorstep without it sounding like an excuse when the media narrative doesn’t look at this reality?